subzer0824/Wine_Classifier/README.md

 # Wine_Classifier
 Done as part of an assignment.
+Classified Wine variety based on Reviews